xgbuils/iterum/doc/API_constructor.md

 ## Iterum (generator, ...boundParams)

 Given a `generator` parameter, it returns an `Iterum` instance that wraps this `generator`.
 It is possible to pass a generator with arguments, but Iterum instance will wrap a generator with 0-arity.
-If you want to bind this arguments with generator, `Iterum` constructor allows to receive extra parameters that are bound to `generator` param
+If you want to bind this arguments with generator, `Iterum` constructor allows to receive extra parameters that are bound to `generator`.

 ### usage: